bioinformed/glu-genetics/docs/whatsnew/glu0.rst

 * Taught :mod:`from_lbd` how to create locus models and other minor updates to support the new stream APIs.

-* dupcheck and dupcheck2 were updated to worki efficiently with the new bit-packed genotype representations, including optimized genoarray comparison functions for 2-bit and 4-bit homogeneous binary arrays for speedups of 100-1000x.
+* dupcheck and dupcheck2 were updated to work efficiently with the new bit-packed genotype representations, including optimized genoarray comparison functions for 2-bit and 4-bit homogeneous binary arrays for speedups of 100-1000x.